polinaLap/GitHubPRSearch/README.md

 ## How to launch?
 1. Pull repository files
-2. Run the application in IDE or with `dotnet run` command in *GitHubPRSearch* folder
+2. Run the application in IDE or with `dotnet run` command in the *GitHubPRSearch* folder
 3. Open http://localhost:5153/ in the browser
-4. Fill the form and click Search.
+4. Fill out the form and click Search.

 Example of search input:

-- Repository Owner:dotnet
+- Repository Owner: `dotnet` (mandatory field)
-- Repository Name: runtime
+- Repository Name: `runtime` (mandatory field)
-- PR Tag: area-Infrastructure-mono
+- PR Tag: `area-Infrastructure-mono`
-- Custom Search Words: enable
+- Custom Search Words: `enable`